nibble0101/backend-technologies/README.md

                         );
             ```
-            In this case, the redirect options override the default behavior ( What is the default behavior? ).
-Upon successful authentication, the user will be redirected to the home page.
+            In this case, the redirect options override the default behavior of calling the next route handler if authentication is successful or responding with a 401 Unauthorized status message if authentication is not successful.
+Due to the second argument to `passport.authenticate`, upon successful authentication, the user will be redirected to the home page.
 If authentication fails, the user will be redirected back to the login page for another attempt.
        - Flash Messages
           `failureFlash` property can be added to the object passed as second argument to `passport.authenticate` in order to display status information to the user.
+Below is an illustration of how.
           ```
               app.post('/',
                               passport.authenticate('local',